albentrang/cypress-portfolio/test_plans/deck_of_cards_api_plan.md

 - [x] Reshuffle two decks that have jokers without the drawn cards after drawing half the cards
 - [x] Reshuffle two decks without the drawn cards after drawing all the cards
 - [x] Reshuffle two decks that have jokers without the drawn cards after drawing all the cards
-- [ ] A partial deck has the specified cards where one card is from each suit
-- [ ] A partial deck has the specified cards where one card is from each suit plus two jokers
+- [x] A partial deck has the specified cards where one card is from each suit
 - [ ] Draw one card from a one-card pile by count
 - [ ] Draw one card from a one-card pile by its card code
 - [ ] Draw all cards from a whole-deck pile one at a time by count